Identify & Avoid Biased Data

-Determinism: The world is a complex place where events do not unfold in exactly the same way if repeated several times.
-This is the thinking incorporated into good forecasting models to produce a probability distribution over all possible events.
+Determinism: The world is a complicated place where events do not unfold in the same way if repeated several times.
+This thinking is incorporated into good forecasting models to produce a probability distribution over all possible events.

 Stochastic means randomly distributed, which uses logistic regression and Monte Carlo simulation.
-It is important that a model observe basic properties of probabilities, including:
+Models must observe basic properties of probabilities, including:

-- Rare events do not have probability zero, as a result, any event that is possible must have a greater than zero probability of occurrence (Discounting).
+Rare events do not have probability zero.
+As a result, any possible event must have a higher than zero probability of occurrence (Discounting).

 It’s important to note that models often yield only one possible answer and the fact that deterministic models always return the same answer helps in debugging their implementation.